troperville

 • Then there's the Hebrews marching around Jericho getting slushies dropped on their heads.

-• The Corrupter: The villains in the Larry-Boy films tend to be this:
+• The Corrupter: All the villains in the Larry-Boy films are this on some level:

 • The Fib in Larry-Boy!
 And the Fib from Outer Space! convinces Junior to tell lies to cover up the fact he broke a plate belonging to his dad.
 It turns out Junior's lies make the Fib more powerful, and before long Fib has kidnapped Junior and is destroying the city.